samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

-# Chapter 3: DM’s Toolbox
+# Chapter 3: DM's Toolbox

 Whereas [chapters 1](/sources/dnd/dmg-2024/the-basics) and [chapter 2](/sources/dnd/dmg-2024/running-the-game) teach the essentials of being a Dungeon Master, this chapter provides advice on topics that can surface as you prepare or run a D&D game session, as well as rules for adventure elements ranging from chases and doors to traps.
 It also includes guidance on creating new [backgrounds](#CreatingaBackground), [creatures](#CreatingaCreature), [magic items](#CreatingaMagicItem), and [spells](#CreatingaSpell) to amuse your players.

 Alignment
 ---------

-As described in the [Player’s Handbook](/sources/dnd/phb-2024), [alignment](/sources/dnd/free-rules/rules-glossary#Alignment) is a roleplaying tool.
-It is a quick way to describe a creature’s moral and ethical orientation.
-Like other elements of the game, it’s meant to be a tool to serve you and your game, not a constraint or burden.
-Alignment can help your game in three ways: as a tool for player characters, as a descriptor of a creature’s demeanor, and as a summary of an organization’s ethos.
+As described in the [Player's Handbook](/sources/dnd/phb-2024), [alignment](/sources/dnd/free-rules/rules-glossary#Alignment) is a roleplaying tool.
+It is a quick way to describe a creature's moral and ethical orientation.
+Like other elements of the game, it's meant to be a tool to serve you and your game, not a constraint or burden.
+Alignment can help your game in three ways: as a tool for player characters, as a descriptor of a creature's demeanor, and as a summary of an organization's ethos.

 ### Character Alignment